gwg313/hugo-blog/content/posts/nix-workflow2.md

 Lets briefly cover the components,

 1. **Nixpkgs Input:**
    The `inputs.nixpkgs.url` specifies the Nixpkgs Flake input, referencing the GitHub repository and setting the reference to `nixos-unstable`.
+This is where we get our packages from.

 2. **Outputs Definition:**
    The `outputs` function defines the Flake's outputs, utilizing `nixpkgs` as an argument.

 3. **withSystem Function:**
-   The `withSystem` function takes a function `f` and applies it to a list of systems, including "x86_64-linux," "x86_64-darwin," "aarch64-linux," and "aarch64-darwin."
+   The `withSystem` function takes a function `f` and applies it to a list of systems, including "x86_64-linux," "x86_64-darwin," "aarch64-linux," and "aarch64-darwin".
+This lets us utilize the flake on many system architectures.

 4. **Fold and recursiveUpdate:**
    It employs `fold` and `recursiveUpdate` to combine results, facilitating usage on multiple system architectures, such as Apple Silicon.